Start at the End.

 Then, imagine getting to the front of the church and seeing an open coffin there.
 When you look in the coffin, you are face to face with yourself.
 This is your funeral – three days from today.
 Everyone is here in church to talk about you.
 In a few moments someone from your family will talk about you.
 Then one of your friends, someone from where you work and someone from your community organisation is going to speak about you and your life.
 What are they going to say?
 How would they describe your life?
 What things would you want them to say about your life?

 Now this is seriously thinking about the end.
 Your funeral is the end of this life and we all know it’s coming our way.
-So Covey is interested in getting you to think about where you will end up (before your funeral) and what significant things you will do through your life.
-But if you are going to end up somewhere, retirement is not to late to figure out where you want to be.
+So, Covey is interested in getting you to think about where you will end up (before your funeral) and what significant things you will do through your life.
+But if you are going to end up somewhere, retirement is not too late to figure out where you want to go.
 You have to begin with the end in mind.
-So where are you going this year?
+So where are you going?

 I think it’s easy to say “I need more money to make life meaningful”.
 But that “money monster” which lives in every one of us is never the real answer.
 When we feed the monster with more, it is satisfied, but only for a short while.
 Very soon it reaches out again.
 You can never seem to completely satisfy it’s hunger for long.
 And anyway when you reach retirement, unless you take up a career (probably short lived) of robbing banks, it’s not likely your economic position will get much better.
 But you can decide to make the most of what you have.
 At least then the monster that resides in money, will then be tamed.
 And it seems to me that, if money becomes the the controlling factor in your thinking, then you will miss the better things in life that God planned for you.